pckhoi/datamatch/doc/introduction.rst

 more tools at our disposal.
 If you want to see all pairs, use :meth:`get_all_pairs <datamatch.matchers.ThresholdMatcher.get_all_pairs>`.
 If you want to save to Excel for reviewing, use :meth:`save_pairs_to_excel <datamatch.matchers.ThresholdMatcher.save_pairs_to_excel>`.

-After a bit of experimentations, I selected `0.577` as my threshold.
-Let's see the end result:
+After a bit of experimentation, I selected `0.577` as my threshold.
+Let's see the result:

 .. code-block:: python